bestadamdagoat/txVanityPlateChecker/README.md

 ## NOTES:
 - The default `query.txt` file will contain random plates that are available and not available.
 If every plate is coming up as either available/not-available, go into the main.py and set debug mode to true to get a further insight into what the bot is seeing.

-- On the dev branch, debug mode is enabled by default.

 - The default checklink is for the Classic Black Silver plate, which supports up to 7 characters.

 - The default wait time is 3 seconds.
 Set it to whatever you want in `config.ini` by editing `sleeptime`.